 Thanksgiving air-travel rush gets off to a good start

-Thanksgiving travelers got help from favorable weather in most of the U.S Tuesday, but flight delays piled up at airports around the country by day's end.
+Thanksgiving travelers got help from favorable weather in most of the U.S. on Tuesday, but flight delays piled up at airports around the country by day's end.

 Wet and frigid forecasts threaten to made driving more challenging in the next day or two.

-By late Tuesday afternoon, fewer than 150 U.S. flights had been canceled — a low number all things considered.
-But 3,000 flights were delayed, according to tracking service FlightAware.
+By late Tuesday, fewer than 180 U.S. flights had been canceled — a low number, all things considered.
+But more than 3,500 flights were delayed, according to tracking service FlightAware.

 Driving was difficult in parts of New England.
 The remnants of a recent snowstorm left messy road conditions across much of the region, and the forecast called for more snow on Wednesday followed by blustery winds and high temperatures in the teens on Thanksgiving Day in northern New England.